Trump takes to Twitter to criticize Mueller, Russia investigation

 WASHINGTON, D.C.
-(WLS) --President Donald Trump questioned the impartiality of Robert Mueller's special counsel and said the investigation should never have begun on Twitter Sunday morning.
+(WLS) --President Donald Trump questioned the impartiality of Robert Mueller's special counsel and its investigation of potential Russian collusion on Twitter Sunday morning.

 "Why does the Mueller team have 13 hardened Democrats, some big Crooked Hillary supporters, and Zero Republicans?
 And yet there is no collusion," the president tweeted.